 In my cooking classes, I’m often asked what’s the difference between Shepherd’s pie and Cottage Pie.
 These two British classics keep company with the likes of Bangers & mash and Fish & chips.
-Growing up, I we often had cottage pie but Shepherd’s pie, was a rarity.
+Growing up we often had cottage pie but Shepherd’s pie, was a rarity.
 Shepherd’s pie is made with ground beef, while Shepherd’s pie uses lamb.
 The savoury gravy flavour is balanced by the sweet fattiness of the lamb and buttery mashed potato topping.

 Bibby’s Shepherd’s pie

 - 1 brown onion, diced

 - 3 carrots, cut into 1 cm dice

 - 1 clove garlic, minced

 - 2 tablespoons tomato paste

 - 2 tablespoons brown sauce (I use good old HP sauce)

 - 2 cups (about 400g) left over cooked lamb, cut into chunks